oconnellryan/oconnellryan.github.io/ufc-rankings.md

 &nbsp;&nbsp;&nbsp;&nbsp;*winner_new_rating = winner_rating + k * m * t * (1 - expected_win_prob)*(1 + loser_rating/40000)* &nbsp;<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*loser_new_rating = loser_rating + k * m * (0 - expected_loser*(1 - winner_rating/40000))* &nbsp;<br>

 The final part of the formula - (1 + loser_rating/40000) - gives the winner a larger boost for taking out a highly rated opponent.
-So  this part of the formula would give higher ratings boost to am 800 rated fighter who just defeated another 800 rated fighter than a 300 rated fighter who defeated another 300 rated fighter.
+So  this part of the formula would give higher ratings boost to an 800 rated fighter who just defeated another 800 rated fighter than a 300 rated fighter who defeated another 300 rated fighter.

 k is a constant that is the same for every fight.
 To also give some additional merit to title fights, the variable t was included that gives the winner a 5% ratings boost in a title fight. t was not included for the loser formula.